SoTrx/function-create-media-job/readme.md

 ## Usage

 After going through the [configuration](#configuration) step, drop a file in the chosen container.
 This will start the encoding process and drop the result into a brand new container (`vid-[uuid]`) in the same storage account.

 Be aware that there can only be **one asset per container** (see [workflow](#azure-media-services-workflow)) while working with media services.
 Thus, an output container cannot be used twice, hence the uuid in the output container name.

-### Limitation
+### Limitation and workaround

 The same "one asset per container" policy also applies to input assets.
 This means that trying to execute two parallels instances of this function will fail.
-The first will run ok, the second will fail because there can't be two assets in an input container.
+The first will run ok, the second will fail because there can't be two assets in the input container.

-This limitation should be lifted by moving the input file to another container before turning it to an asset.
-I'll do just this some time later.
+The workaround used to bypass this limitation is to move the incoming file to a new storage container before turning it to an asset.
+However, this means that we must be able to move around files in the storage container.
+This is not something Azure Media Services is capable from the get go, so another library ([@azure/storage-blob](https://www.npmjs.com/package/@azure/storage-blob)) is used for this purpose.
+This is why an additional storage-account wise connection string must be provided.

 ### Azure Media Services workflow